Yes, we know. Podcasting is all the rage. It happened before and fizzled out. ‘It’s just a fad’, we hear you say. Well, we don’t agree.

-But, have you thought seriously about how to make a podcast?
+But, have you thought seriously about How to make a Podcast for business?

 If you are running a business and want to plan, create and deliver consistent, high-quality communications (without the risk of poor streaming connections, people not showing up or you fluffing your lines), then podcasting is an incredibly obvious option.

 Is there much to know about how to make a podcast?

 There’s a little problem with podcasting compared to blogging.
 Though many make it out to be easiest thing since sliced bread, it’s not quite that straightforward.

 Especially if you want to produce something of high quality and value.

 Yes, most people can have a go at it.
 I wouldn’t dispute that due to the availability of many different platforms and technology that can streamline the process.

 However, it doesn’t mean that they are immediately going to be good at it.
 Let’s face it, most people can kick a football, it doesn’t mean they will derive as much value from it as Cristiano Ronaldo.

 Like most things in life, it takes hard work and practice.
 Lots of it.

 But don’t fret, we’re going to walk you through a simple process to get up and running to test the water.
 Before we do that though, let’s talk a little about why you should spend the time to how to make a podcast in the first place….